The Ultimate Lingerie Terminology Guide – What’s What, and How to Rock It

 Corsets & bustiers are commonly confused, so don’t worry if you’ve wondered this!

-When it comes to bustiers, they’re more focused on providing a lift & support to the bust area, kinda like a push-up bra!
-It’s wayyyy less restrictive than a corset & is usually made with lighter boning & more flexible materials.
+When it comes to bustiers, they’re more focused on providing a lift to support the bust area, kinda like a push-up bra!
+It’s wayyyy less restrictive than a corset & is usually made with lighter boning & more flexible materials

 Bodysuits